jack-cli-cd-ripper/jack/README.md

 ## Usage

-jack [option...]
+jack [option]...

 Options of type bool can be negated with --no-[option].
-Options that take an argument get that argument from the next option;
-or from the form --[option]=[argument].
+Options that take an argument get that argument from the next option, or from the form --[option]=[argument].
-Options that take a list argument can terminate that list with ';' which may need to be escaped to '\;'.
+Options that take a list argument take that list from the following arguments terminated with ';', the next option or the end of the options.

 | Option | Type | Default value | Description |
 |--------|------|---------------|-------------|